 By Matthew Ehret-Kump

-[The majority of pioneering research for this report was done by Robert Hux, Ph.D. and is included in the Canadian Patriot #4]
+[Much research in this report was compiled by Robert Hux, Ph.D. and is included in the Canadian Patriot #4]

 Today Lyndon LaRouche has laid out a challenge to policy-makers and citizens.
 The greatest opportunities to unleash progress and peace across the world exist in the opening up the Arctic to development, connecting Russia to North America through the Bering Strait, and constructing the North American Water and Power Alliance (NAWAPA), advocated by the likes of John and Robert Kennedy.